Major in Medieval and Early Modern Studies

 A major in Medieval and Early Modern Studies may be taken concurrently with a major or minor in a department or another program (e.g., Women’s Studies, LACAS, Asian & Asian American Studies).
 Within the limits allowed by Harpur College, two courses that count towards another major or a minor may be counted towards fulfilling degree requirements in MDVL.
 For additional details, please refer to the Harpur College Bulletin or consult with Academic Advising.

 The Program Director administers the honors program offered in Medieval and Early Modern Studies.
 MDVL majors may become candidates for honors once they have completed 87 credits and, thus, achieved “senior” standing.
-Before becoming candidates for honors, majors must consult with the Program Director and complete the appropriate form to qualify.
+Before becoming candidates for honors, majors must consult with the Undergraduate Director and complete the appropriate form to qualify.

 To be eligible to earn honors, a MDVL major must: